AN EXAMPLE OF BULLET POINTS THAT WON'T MURDER YOUR PRESENTATION[Free PowerPoint + Keynote Templates]

 Of course, as you savvy analysts probably know, 80/20 refers to the Pareto principle, which actually means that 80% of effects come from 20% of the causes.
 So, my Paleo peeps are a little off the mark with this one.
 And so will I be too.
 Because I’m going to similarly misuse this principle to illustrate my relaxed philosophy on bullet points.

 And just so you know, I’m not the only one who feels that bullet points can have their place in certain presentation scenarios.
 Dave Paradi of Think Outside the Slide and Gavin McMahon of Make a Powerful Point both offer balanced perspectives on this issue.

-So, in my own pursuit of balance to achieve presentation 80/20, I will give you the only way I find it acceptable to use bullet points in presentations.
-Think of it like…a gentle detox for pathogenic PowerPoints.
+So, in my own pursuit of balance to achieve presentation 80/20, I will give you the an example of bullet points that is my only approved method in presentations.
+Think of it like…a gentle detox for pathogenic presentations.

 But first, I’m going to ask you to commit to a presentation manifesto:

 I SHALT NOT ABUSE THY BETTER BULLET POINT SOLUTION IN THE NAME OF MINE AUDIENCE

 The first step in the Better Bullet Point Solution is to stop calling them bullet points.
 That is a meaningless phrase.

 I prefer to call them “story points”, which at least lends some usefulness to them.
 Hopefully, you are using them to tell a meaningful story, yes?

 Now let’s address the first problem, which is the firing squad of text aimed at your audience.
 Here are my guidelines for softening the blow:

 - Try to limit to 1 bulleted slide per 5 image-based slides